Photo by olegtroino584896

 How’s business?
 If there’s a disparity between your income goals and your current financial situation, you might have a performance-gap issue.

-For many professionals, networking efforts aren’t sufficient, and so prospecting must play a bigger role.
+That’s right.
+It’s time to evaluate your processes.
+For many professionals, networking efforts aren’t sufficient, so prospecting must play a bigger role.
+If you do have an unfilled pipeline, redouble your prospecting and follow up.
+Recheck everything.

-That’s affirmative.
 How else will you fill your prospect pipeline?

 You must have something to offer clients.
 A personal development plan is vital, including a curious mind and a continual search for answers to problems.
+Moreover, you need a strategic vision plan.

 You must be sure you have laid the groundwork to enable you to build trust with clients.

 Instead of worrying about sales results, focus on becoming a value creator.
 Be prepared to provide innovative ideas and exemplary client service.
+Once you’re ready to proceed, focus on your prospecting footwork.
+To zero out the performance gap, become more efficient.

 Review your sales approach.
 Merely having a gregarious personality doesn’t count.
 Suffice to say the best-selling consultants have 18 attributes.